-Upon completion of this course, the student should be able to function within the scope of practice of a surgical technologist on legal, moral, ethical, aseptic, and safety issues.
-Specific objectives for each unit of study may be found in the core curriculum, which should be used as a reference throughout the entire course of study.
+Upon completion of this course, the student should be able to function within the scope of practice of a surgical technologist regarding perioperative activities.

 Grading System: The criteria for determining a student(s) grade are as follows:

 At the conclusion of each semester course, the student receives a grade report of his/her grade(s) for the course(s) completed.
 These grades are transferred and entered onto the student's academic transcript.